-The original objectives of the cash and investment audit were as follows:
+The objectives of the cash and investment audit were as follows:

-1. Determine whether the cash balances represent all cash and cash items on hand, in transit to or in financial institutions and are properly recorded.
+- 1. Determine whether the cash balances represent all cash and cash items on hand, in transit to or in financial institutions and are properly recorded. - 2.
+Identify the potential impact of the PeopleSoft information system on the City's cash management practices.